Thresh Build Guide by Kilo Khaos

-If ahead, focus more on your ability to secure kills and roam with Boots of Mobility) and invest in CDR to give you more hook uptime, force engages, and enable your team to more easily secure objectives.
+If ahead, focus more on your ability to secure kills and roam with Boots of Mobility and invest in CDR to give you more hook uptime, force engages, and enable your team to more easily secure objectives.
 Stock up on Control Wards and look to make aggressive plays around objectives and towers to keep the team's momentum up.
-Getting a Zeke's Harbinger for more damage or a Righteous Glory to force fights will help extend your lead.
+Getting a Zeke's Convergence for more damage or a Shurelya's Reverie to force fights will help extend your lead.

 When the Enemy is near Your Base